 During the festive season, there are mixed opinions about whether it’s a good idea to put your home on the market.

 As the New Year approaches, people tend to think about what they want to achieve in the coming year.
-Perhaps they want to move into a bigger home or change suburbs so they're in the right school catchment.
+Perhaps they want to move into a bigger home or change suburbs so they're in the right school catchment area.
 Some may even have missed out on their dream home in the Spring selling season and are keen to get into their new home as soon as possible, providing you with a potential negotiation point when it comes time to talk turkey.

 Christmas is also a popular time for families to jump in the car and take a big road trip or visit family, so there may be fewer potential buyers for your home.
 There are also several real estate agents who shut down or run on skeleton staff during the holidays, so you’ll need to do your homework when selecting an agent to sell your property.
-As fewer people choose to sell during this time, perhaps consider your motives.
+As fewer people choose to sell during this time, perhaps consider your own motives.
 If a potential buyer senses you are overly keen to get the sale, they may be suspicious of your property or – worse still – make a low offer.
 It’s important that your home and your agent don’t give off the wrong impression.

 The festive touch